RobotLocomotion/drake/examples/mass_spring_cloth/README.md

 forces or collisions and contact.
 In particular, it does not indicate that Drake supports cloth simulation at this point.

-The system runs in discrete mode when the timestep ``h `` is set to be positive, and it runs in continuous mode when the timestep ``h`` is set to be zero or negative.
+The system runs in discrete mode when the timestep `dt ` is set to be positive, and it runs in continuous mode when the timestep `dt` is set to be zero or negative.
 As the discrete and the continuous mode share many common features, we implement them in a single system to minimize code duplication.
 Alternatively, one could implement them as two separate systems.